Lo! Death has reared himself a throne

 The gargoyle studied him, quietly amazed.

-"Fine," said Greg.
-He coughed, breath dragging in his throat.
-"You behave yourself nice in the car, though.
+"Fine."
+Greg coughed, breath dragging in his throat.
+"You behave yourself nicely in the car, though.
 And you're not going in the same one as the shapeshifter."

-A smile spread across the cracked grey face.
+A smile spread across the gargoyle's cracked grey face.
 An agreement seemed to have been reached.

-Greg turned his attention to the back-up squad leader, who was pushing up the visor of his helmet.
-The boyish, blue-eyed face beneath was crumpled with amusement.
+Greg turned his attention to the Armed Response squad leader, who was pushing up the visor of his helmet.
+The boyish, blue-eyed face beneath it crumpled with amusement.

 Luke gave him a sloped smile.
 "Eight years of firearms training," he said, "and now I'm a taxi driver?"